daijiong1977/news/docs/FILTERS.md

   - `download_image_preview()` and `download_and_record_image()` — modify image candidate rules, min byte thresholds, and PNG handling.
   - `is_video_article()`, `is_transcript_article()`, `is_games_or_filler_article()` — change skip heuristics.
   - `collect_preview()` and `collect_articles()` — adjust `num_per_source`, `min_image_bytes`, and `per_feed_timeout`.

+  Summary of numeric thresholds and filter conditions (one place)

+  - Paragraph removal: paragraph.length < 30 → drop.
+  - Duplicate paragraph suppression: consecutive duplicates removed.
+  - Promo/emoji short-line drop: short lines (typically < 80 chars) starting with promo emojis or matching promo/ad patterns are removed.
+  - Minimum cleaned content length (per-run):
+    - Sport strict: cleaned_chars >= 1500 and image_bytes >= 70000
+    - Sport relaxed: cleaned_chars >= 1200 and image_bytes >= 70000
+    - Batch collect: uses min_image_bytes = 70000 and will accept cleaned content that is non-empty; callers may set `min_chars` if required.
+    - Quick preview: min_image_bytes = 2000 (no global min_chars unless caller sets one).
+  - Image candidate acceptance:
+    - Skip if URL contains any of: `favicon`, `logo`, `placeholder`, `spacer`, `blank`, `icon`, `icons`, `sprite`.
+    - Reject if HTTP Content-Type == `image/png`.
+    - Require downloaded bytes >= configured `min_image_bytes`.
+  - Age-13 banned words: match anywhere in title + cleaned paragraphs using case-insensitive word boundaries; if any match → drop article entirely (not included in preview).
+  - Skip filters: if `is_video_article()` or `is_transcript_article()` returns True → skip article.

+  If you'd like, I can also change the code to centralize these numeric defaults into a single `config/thresholds.json` (or constants block) so they're easier to review and tune.
+That would be a small code change (1 file edit + tests).
 - `config/age13_banned.txt` — add/remove banned words for the age-13 filter.
 - `scripts/*` — batch scripts implement particular collection strategies and thresholds.